 Radio direction finding is used to find sources of interference to any form of wireless electronic communications, including broadcast and two-way radio, television, and telephones.
 It is also used to track missing or stolen cars and other property.
 Search and rescue workers use it to find persons in distress.
 Emergency Locator Transmitters in downed aircraft are tracked with RDF techniques.

 Most of the information at this site pertains to RDF equipment and techniques for Amateur Radio (ham) operators.
 Hams use RDF to track jamming stations and stolen equipment, but more often, they use it just for fun.
-Hidden transmitter hunting has been done by hams for about fifty years and it is a growing activity.
+Hidden transmitter hunting has been done by hams for about seventy years and it is a growing activity.
 T-hunting refers specifically to hunts involving hams driving in RDF-equipped vehicles.
 A mobile T-hunt is best described as hide-and-seek for all ages with radio gear.
 When you set out on a T-hunt, you never know where you'll end up, and you have no idea what you're going to find.
 No form of ham radio contesting is more fun!
 Mobile T-hunting is done in cities and towns all over the USA, and elsewhere in the world.
 Depending on the frequency band and the nature of the hunt, the hunters use loop, yagi, quad, doppler and time-difference-of-arrival RDF antenna systems mounted on their vehicles.
 Click here for for general information about mobile T-hunting or click here for beginner-level T-hunts in southern California.